Harold Alden: Later years

 Alden retired from the University of Virginia on June 30, 1960.
 When he retired, he was made a Professor Emeritus in recognition for his 26 years at the university as a fellow, instructor, assistant, associate and full professor.
 He died in Charlottesville on February 3, 1964, and was survived by his wife, Mildred, by three children and by eleven grandchildren.

+The crater Alden on the far side of the Moon is named in his honor.